carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 ~~~
 {: .language-yaml}
 This defines team_members as a list of 3 elements; each element is a hash with key-value pairs for name, role and date.

+> ## Indentation in YAML
-Note that indentation level in YAML is important.
+> Note that indentation level in YAML is important - it can be a cause of some not-so-obvious mistakes.
+Use online YAML
+>code validators, such as [YAML Lint](http://www.yamllint.com/), to make sure your YAML is correctly formatted.
+>
+{: .callout}

 We can now add this information to our website.

-1. Modify `_config.yml` file and add the `team_members` parameter as defined above:
+1. Modify `_config.yml` file and add the `team_members` parameter as defined above.
+The file should now look like:

     ~~~
+    title: "Research Project Website"
+    description: "Research Project Description"
+    email: team@my.research.org
     team_members: [
         {name: "Jane Smith", role: "maintainer", start_date: "2018-03-15"}, {name: "Albert Hamilton", role: "editor", start_date: "2017-12-01"},